godot-rust/book/src/toolchain/compatibility.md

 | 0.4+               | 4.2                   | November 2023                       |
 | 0.2, 0.3           | 4.1                   | July 2023                           |
 | 0.1                | 4.0[^Godot-4-0]       | March 2023                          |

+### Philosophy

+We take compatibility with the engine seriously, in an attempt to build an ecosystem of extensions that are interoperable with multiple
+Godot versions.
+Nothing is more annoying than updating the engine and recompiling 10 plugins/extensions.

+This is sometimes difficult, because:

+- Godot may introduce subtle breaking changes of which we are not aware.
+- Some changes that are non-breaking in C++ and GDScript are breaking in Rust (e.g. providing a default value for a previously required parameter).
+- Using newer features needs to come with a fallback/polyfill for older Godot versions.

+We run CI jobs against multiple Godot versions, to get a certain level of confidence that updates do not break compatibility.
+Nevertheless, the number of possible combinations is large and only growing, so we may miss certain issues.
+If you find incompatibilities or violations of the rules stated below, please let us know.

 ### Out of scope